usefulsomebody/unshelled/README.md

 ### Run apps

-Use the following command on each app respectively:
+Use the following command on each app:

 ```sh
 Api - yarn start